Find Minnesota Public Records: Free State Database Searches

 MCRO as seen above can either query records by a case search or a document search.
 As per the judicial site, MCRO will eventually replace MPA.
 It will be completed sometime in 2022 and charged for services.

-How to Search Minnesota Court Records by Name
+How To Search Minnesota Court Records by Name

-As seen earlier, court records can efficiently be located online or via public access terminal in the lobby of the court houses.
-MCRO can query case records by names including names of the parties to the case as well as attorneys.
 To access bankruptcy cases as well as federal cases, the Public Access to Court Electronic Records Portal (PACER) may be used.
 PACER requires the user to be registered with the system and charges $30 per name or record searched and $0.1 per page per document delivered electronically up to 5 documents.

 Closed bankruptcy cases are retrieved through the Archives Research Court Cases Portal.12 There is no fee charged to view the data; however, copies of the case files from the Archives may incur fees that are communicated to the requester.